-NEWARK, New Jersey — A New Jersey man is headed to prison for his role in a long-running bribes-for-test referrals scheme involving a New Jersey lab company.
+NEWARK, New Jersey — A New Jersey doctor is headed to prison for accepting $1.8 million in bribes from a medical lab company.

 Federal prosecutors say Frank Santangelo received a 63-month sentence on Tuesday and will have to serve three years of supervised release once he's freed.
 The 45-year-old Boonton resident will also forfeit more than $1.8 million as part of his plea agreement.